Gardening Answers Knowledgebase

 I am also wondering when we will ever see fruit on the Italian Prune tree I planted several years ago.
 It was already pretty big when we bought it, and now it is about 2 inches caliper near the base and is about 12 feet tall.
 Is there anything we can do to encourage some fruit on this?
 I do not even remember seeing it bloom this year.
 Could it have something to do with the weather patterns?

 One problem might be a lack of bees.
-This information from Skagit County Master Gardeners offers some other reasons, such as Botrytis blossom blight, and blueberry shock virus.
+There could also be other reasons, such as Botrytis blossom blight, and blueberry shock virus.

 Is it possible that the blueberries have become dense and twiggy?
 If they are not pruned, they may become unproductive.
 The information below is from University of Florida Cooperative Extension:

 Pruning mature blueberry plants is largely a matter of cane removal or cane thinning.
 The objective of pruning mature bushes is to stimulate the proper balance of vegetative and reproductive growth, and limit plant size.
 Pruning stimulates the development of new canes which are more productive than older canes.
 A general rule is to remove about 1/4 to 1/5 of the oldest canes each year (usually one to three of the oldest canes).
 This will result in continuous cane renewal so that no cane is more than three or four years old.
 Pruning to reduce the number of flower buds may also be required on some southern highbush cultivars which set heavy crops such as 'Misty'.
 Flowers should always be removed from one and two-year-old plants by pruning or rubbing them off before fruit set occurs.
 Most pruning is usually done immediately after harvest during the early summer.
 Removal of some of the flowers buds to adjust the crop load is usually done during the late winter just before growth begins.

 As for the Italian prune, a plum tree may not begin to bear until it is 3 to 6 years old.